-$$t{L02} \approx [C{SS} (6 - 3.5)]/(1.2 \mu A) = 2.1 \cdot 10^6 (C{SS})$$
+$t{LO2} \approx [C{SS} (6 - 3.5)]/(1.2 \mu A) = 2.1 \bullet 10^6 (C{SS})$

 This built-in overcurrent latchoff can be overridden by providing a pull-up resistor to the RUN/SS pin as shown in Figure 7.
 This resistance shortens the soft-start period and prevents the discharge of the RUN/SS capacitor during an over current condition.
 Tying this pull-up resistor to V{IN} as in Figure 7a, defeats overcurrent latchoff.
-Diode-connecting this pull-up resistor to INTV ${CC}$, as in Figure 7b, eliminates any extra supply current during controller shutdown while eliminating the INTV ${CC}$ loading from preventing controller start-up.
-This pull-up resistor is not needed in LTC3727-1 designs.
+Diode-connecting this pull-up resistor to INTV{CC}, as in Figure 7b, eliminates any extra supply current during controller shutdown while eliminating the INTV{CC} loading from preventing controller start-up.

 Why should you defeat overcurrent latchoff?
 During the prototyping stage of a design, there may be a problem with noise pickup or poor layout causing the protection circuit to latch off.
 Defeating this feature will easily allow troubleshooting of the circuit and PC layout.
 The internal short-circuit and foldback current limiting still remains active, thereby protecting the power supply system from failure.
 After the design is complete, a decision can be made whether to enable the latchoff feature.
-If latchoff is not required, the LTC3727-1 can be used.